-I think Trent Reznor put it best when he said, “Every day is exactly the same,” because it is.
+I think Trent Reznor put it best when he sang, “Every day is exactly the same,” because it is.
 I’ve made it that way.
 I didn’t really have a choice.
 Routine has been my salvation for more than a week now.
 My life pretty much goes like this:

 I toss and turn all night, getting no rest.